 Expand Music Commission’s existing events and develop a new high profile signature event to recognize and serve the state’s music industry.

 A. Promote the ART2ART program

 i) Expand ART2ART program from Santa Fe only venues to various venues throughout the state

-B. Solidify Platinum Achievement Award in the state’s vernacular
+B. Solidify Platinum Music Award in the state’s vernacular

-i) Elevate awareness of and interest in the Platinum Achievement Award throughout the state
+i) Elevate awareness of and interest in the Platinum Music Award throughout the state

 C. Promote the Cultural Collaborative / Historic Sites Concerts

 D. Establish in the next two years a high profile Music Commission signature event in a large population center that does not conflict with any existing events or programs around the state, as a means of raising awareness of the state’s Music Industry and the Music Commission.
 The Platinum Music Awards ceremony and show were adopted in 2017 as the commission’s annual signature event and primary fundraiser.

 ii) Promote New Mexico musicians, venues, and event sponsors

 iii) Organize event to serve as a fundraiser for the commission